-Tells the story of 1960s pop art through the voices of its creators
+The American Art Tapes tells the story of 1960s pop art through the voices of its creators.

-Thanks to his personal interaction with the artists and his knowledge of their work, Jones became the foremost expert in the art of this period in the UK.
+Thanks to his personal interaction with the artists and his knowledge of their work, Jones became the foremost expert in the art of this period in the United Kingdom.
 Amid a unique family story, this is art presented not through the filter of art critics, but from the mouths of the practitioners.
-Jones’s interviews explore a specific place and time: the United States in the 1960s, and are crucial reading for those wishing to understand the decade and the influence of American art and British tradition on each other, as well as anyone curious about the famous figures of the time and the thinking that gave rise to this extraordinarily fertile creative moment.
+Jones’s interviews explore a specific place and time: the United States in the 1960s.
+They are crucial reading for those wishing to understand the decade and the influence of American art and British tradition on each other, as well as anyone curious about the famous figures of the time and the thinking that gave rise to this extraordinarily fertile creative moment.